stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 classes from the underlying installation of .NET, and by running standard commands and scripts from the host operating system.

-# PowerShell Editions #
+# PowerShell Versions #

 PowerShell 7 is the current version of PowerShell.
 It is built with .NET Core to be cross-platform and Open Source.
 It replaces Windows PowerShell and PowerShell Core.

-Windows PowerShell is the older, proprietary implementation of PowerShell that is shipped with most versions of Windows.
+Windows PowerShell is the older, proprietary implementation of PowerShell that is shipped with most versions of Microsoft Windows.
 It is sometimes referred to as the *Desktop* edition.
 Windows PowerShell is still maintained, but will receive no new features.
 The intention is to replace it with PowerShell 7.

 PowerShell Core was the first Open Source version of PowerShell.
 Releases of PowerShell Core were designated as PowerShell version 6.